The Associate Provost for Academic Affairs is located on the third floor of Bond Hall in room 369 and can be reached at (843) 953-5155.

 Q: When are Final Exams given each semester and what is the schedule?

-A: Final exams begin the Wednesday after the last day of classes, which is a Tuesday, and the Exam Schedule can be found on the Registrar's Web page http://www.citadel.edu/registrar/ as well as the Web page for Academic Affairs.
+A: Final exams begin the day after the last day of classes, and the Exam Schedule can be found on the Registrar's webpage.

 Q: Can new cadets have final grades sent to their parents?